soup-bowl/wp-opensim-bridge/readme.txt

 == Changelog ==
 = 0.1 =
+* Create new OpenSimulator accounts via WordPress admin.
-* Update password of linked OpenSim avatar.
+* Update password of OpenSimulator account with the generated password.
+* Set a restricted last name selection.